-Since 2005, 27 Parks have come under the Parks and Reserves (Framework for the Future) Act which sets out principles and objectives for joint management with Indigenous Traditional Owners.
-In 2012, 11 Parks have or are in the process of setting up Joint Management Committees.
+Since 2005, 33 Parks have come under the Parks and Reserves (Framework for the Future) Act which sets out principles and objectives for joint management with Indigenous Traditional Owners.

 Members of Joint Management Committees include Traditional Owners and Parks and Wildlife staff.
-The Committees provide a means for the partners to make decisions together on management of their Park.
-Meetings are generally held at least once per year and Land Council Joint Management Officers are in attendance to consult with the Traditional Owners and provide support
+The Committees provide a means for the partners to make decisions together on the management of their Park.
+Meetings are generally held at least once per year and Park Rangers and Commission Officers are in attendance to consult with the Traditional Owners and provide support.

 Involvement in Parks is encouraged wherever there is an interest in the community which is supportive of the ongoing protection of Park values.